yo-yo0613/python-flask-stock-search/README.md

 ```

 ## Known Issues
-- Ensure images are placed inside the `public/` folder for proper rendering.
+- Use String instead of https://en.wikipedia.org/wiki/List_of_S%26P_500_companies in your project data.
-- Use `/image-name.png` instead of `src/assets/image-name.png` in your project data.
+- You can search your stock in python terminal

 ## Contact
 For any inquiries or suggestions, feel free to reach out!